10 Chronic Illness Management Tips That Lead to The Most Number of “Good Days”

-I needed to adjust, but I definitely learned so much about myself and what I truly needed.
-This can be said about you, too.
+I needed to make some adjustments after diagnosed, and I learned so much about myself and what I truly needed.
+Perhaps this can be said about you, too.

 But what is self-care?
-It is an intentional action or lifestyle adjustment that helps you physically, mentally and emotionally.
+It is an intentional action or lifestyle adjustment that enhances your life physically, mentally and emotionally.
 Most importantly, self-care is a mindset.
 Your focus is doing things within your best interest… and with your chronic illness, that becomes a top priority because it helps you maintain a better quality of life and a “good day.’”

 At it’s simplest level, you may notice that you have to say “no” more often so that you are working more within healthy boundaries for yourself.
 You could also observe yourself making lifestyle adjustments or tweaks to things you do during the day.

 Don’t believe the hype… Self-care is about more than just spa treatments and vacations (although we like those).
 Self-care is in the little details of what you do everyday that helps make things better for yourself, and it’s not always what you want to do.